 You’re the proud owner of a Pomeranian, one of the fluffiest dog breeds.
-They’re well-known for having an amazing thick coat that can even be described as luxurious.
-However, why is it that your dog is a Pomeranian with short hair?
+They’re well-known for having an amazingly thick coats that can even be described as luxurious.
+However, why is your dog a Pomeranian with short hair?

 This question’s importance can only be recognized by lovers of Pomeranians and they also know that his look isn’t the only factor you need to consider when choosing a Pomeranian.

-When thinking about what your new Pomeranian will look like, you should also consider his size, color and the length of his coat.
-In this article I’ll explain the reasons why there might be confusion about a short haired Pomeranian and the things you could do in each scenario.
+When thinking about what your new Pomeranian will look like, you should also consider his size, color, and coat length.
+In this article, I’ll explain why there might be confusion about a short-haired Pomeranian and what you could do in each scenario.

 There Are 5 Possible Reasons For Short Haired Pomeranian Dogs